Cristhianzl/pocket-claude/README.md

 The agent uses the SDK's **streaming-input mode** — one long-lived `query()` per chat rather than one per message.
 That is what makes message queueing and `/stop` (via `interrupt()`) work.

+### The bundled config

+Claude normally reads `CLAUDE.md`, skills and slash commands from the directory it is working in, so what a chat gets would depend on where `/cd` points.
+This repository's own `.claude/` travels with the bot instead: it is loaded as a local plugin, and its `CLAUDE.md` is appended to Claude Code's system prompt.
+Every chat gets the same skills and instructions in every project.

+The path is resolved from `src/agent.ts` itself, never from the working directory.
+A project's own `.claude/` still loads on top, so per-project conventions keep working.

+Edit `.claude/` to change what every session gets.
+The `hooks` in `.claude/settings.json` are deliberately left out — they apply when you open *this* repository in Claude Code, not to the bot's sessions in other projects.

 ---